pmbusch/Lithium-Supply/Scripts/Demand Model/Prepare_Data/README.md

 All scripts are numbered in order suggested to run to replicate full results.

-Mostly scripts create data to store in the folder Parameters, that is latter used for the Mineral Demand Model.
+Scripts usually load raw data to stored it in a processed format in the main folder 'Parameters'.
+The processed data inputs are latter used for the Mineral Demand Model.